 What to expect from this site

 Primarily, this site is focused on content related to the Cockatoo Inn and the colorful life of Andrew Lococo.
 It is divided (mostly) into two types of posts: historical events and personal memories from users.
-There will be other types of content as well.
+There will be other types of content as well, such as entertainment posts.

 Secondarily, related posts may include topics including organized crime, gambling, midcentury LA (or midcentury in general), Quentin Tarantino, issues related to Hawthorne (past and present), The Beach Boys, horse racing, defense industry, Mattel, and various other topics that are tangentially related to the local area or the Cockatoo.